The article below is a guideline of how anyone can implement effective health and safety practices in the workplace.

 Follow up and review procedures

 Review is an important aspect of any risk management process.
 It is essential to review what has been done to ensure that the safety procedures and controls put in place are effective in ensuring health and safety within the workplace.
-Methods of reviewing a risk assessment may include inspections, follow up risk assessments, interviews with staff, generated reports, extra training, internal and external audits.
+Methods of reviewing a risk assessment may include inspections, follow up risk assessments, interviews with staff, generated reports, extra training, internal and external audit

 Establishing long term health and safety practices, structures and supplier support structures

 It is important to understand the reason for the existence of a Health and Safety or OHS Committee.
-Any such committee is formed with the specific intention of reviewing, assessing and discussing matters of health and safety practice within the workplace and the effectiveness of the safety procedures and to then make recommendations to the CEO (employer).
+Any such committee is formed with the specific intention of reviewing, assessing and discussing matters of health and safety practices within the workplace and the effectiveness of the safety procedures and to then make recommendations to the CEO (employer).
 As discussed previously, the three categories of membership are allowed for within the Act, and these are: –

 OHS Representatives –